 Understanding behavioral patterns and taking it into account when working with different audiences to help them change the way they create and consume products is key in accelerating the transition towards a circular economy.

-Potential enabling actions to encourage circular behaviors include the following:
+Potential enabling actions to encourage circular behaviors include:

-- Informing, inspiring and involving– For strategies to be effective, it’s recommended to work with, rather than against, the adaptive tendencies rooted in human beings’ evolutionary history.
+- Informing, inspiring and involving: For strategies to be effective, it is recommended to work with, rather than against, the adaptive tendencies rooted in human beings’ behavioral patterns.

 Legislation can go a long way in facilitating the transition to a circular economy.
 Pioneering examples are already in place, for instance the Extended Producer Responsibility (EPR) scheme implemented by various nations in the world or the EU’s efforts of banning single use plastics.
 Unfortunately, legislation also has shown its shortcomings due to other laws and regulations that limit its efficacy, as well as the lack of global consensus.
 Furthermore, unclear definitions can get in the way, causing conflicting national implementations.
 Another barrier includes the import bans of circular products due to protectionist reasons, a barrier that is currently being addressed by the World Trade Organization.
 Moreover, there are currently only limited financial incentives for the promotion of circularity while foreign regulatory barriers persist e.g. non-renewable resources like oil may have taxation levels comparable to or lower than renewable ones; labor costs are higher compared to virgin resources, etc. Another barrier includes the price of products / services whose costs still fail to accurately incorporate the costs of ecological damages.
 Introducing additional taxes that incorporate such environmental damages is politically sensitive and often difficult to pass.
 Accordingly, the EU Green Deal Circular Economy Action Plan is focusing on related matters in an attempt to create more incentives for circularity.